datanav/docs/overview.rst

 6. No object should be stored in more than one global dataset

-7. No object Id’s must exist in more than one global dataset
+7. No object IDs must exist in more than one global dataset

 8. Never hop to anything but a global dataset